metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Patriots pass protection has held up remarkably well now that Isaiah Wynn has been inserted back into the lineup.

 A promising New England drive was finally stopped when Demarcus Lawrence and Michael Bennett finally stepped up and killed two run plays.

+The Cowboys may have the worst special teams in the league.
+New England is exposing this unit as a joke.